 Searching for workers' solidarity:

-the one big union and the Victoria General Strike of 1919. - Isitt, Benjamin
+the one big union movement and the Victoria General Strike of 1919. - Isitt, Benjamin

-"ONE BIG UNION IS THE IDEAL to be aimed at, the final aim being the workers as a class arrayed against the common enemy," Victoria Trades and Labor Council (VTLC) delegates unanimously declared in February 1919.
-(1) Inspired by sympathetic strikes in Seattle and Vancouver, and angered by unemployment and employers' refusal to pay wages commensurate with the rising cost of living, Victoria workers turned to militant industrial unionism.
-Among the city's 5000 shipyard workers, this militancy was particularly pronounced.
-"The workers as a class were never feeling their class position more," VTLC president Eugene Woodward told the Mathers Commission on Industrial Relations when hearings opened in Victoria.
-(2) However by June 1919, with cities across Canada paralyzed by sympathetic strikes, Victoria's response was muted.
-Supporters of the breakaway One Big Union (OBU) were unable to wrest control from labour leaders loyal to American Federation of Labor (AFL)-affiliated international unions.
+"ONE BIG UNION MOVEMENT IS THE IDEAL to be aimed at, the final aim being the workers as a class arrayed against the common enemy," Victoria Trades and Labor Council (VTLC) delegates unanimously declared in February 1919.
+Supporters of the breakaway One Big Union MOVEMENT were unable to wrest control from labour leaders loyal to American Federation of Labor (AFL)-affiliated international unions.
 Victoria workers wavered in response to the Winnipeg General Strike.
-When the Metal Trades Council finally initiated a walkout on 23 June 1919, the strike paralysed local shipyards, machine shops, and the waterfront, but lacked the participation of influential groups of workers: streetcar workers, postal workers, electrical workers, civic employees, and retail clerks.
-This study explores the One Big Union and 1919 Canadian labour revolt from the standpoint of Victoria's working class, illuminating a contested example of industrial solidarity.
+This study explores the One Big Union Movement and 1919 Canadian labour revolt from the standpoint of Victoria's working class, illuminating a contested example of industrial solidarity.

 In Victoria, contested leadership defined the local response to the Winnipeg General Strike.
-Against the backdrop of the One Big Union's rapid growth and sympathetic strikes from Vancouver to Amherst, Victoria workers voiced sympathy with Winnipeg labour while questioning whether to strike.
-The product was a general strike that was not general in character, a large-scale walkout by the city's industrial workforce that lacked the sanction of Victoria's central labour council.
-Revealing the impact of local conditions on working-class militancy, the unresolved tension between the One Big Union's industrial unionism and a more conservative craft unionism translated into the limited extent of the strike.
+Against the backdrop of the One Big Union Movement's rapid growth and sympathetic strikes from Vancouver to Amherst, Victoria workers voiced sympathy with Winnipeg labour while questioning whether to strike.
+Revealing the impact of local conditions on working-class militancy, the unresolved tension between the One Big Union Movement's industrial unionism and a more conservative craft unionism translated into the limited extent of the strike.